HostileCoding/EVLog/README.md

 ------------------------------------------------------------------------

-# Note
+# Notes

-Il database viene inizializzato automaticamente al primo avvio utilizzando lo script:
+The database is automatically initialized during the first startup
+using:

     database/init.sql

-I dati del database sono persistenti grazie ai **Docker volumes**.
+Database data is persistent thanks to **Docker volumes**.